The Essential Role of SOC Analysts in Modern Cybersecurity

 Tier 1 Analyst:

-- Reviews overnight alerts and incident tickets
+- Reviews overnight alerts and tickets

 - Begins monitoring real-time security alerts